isomerpages/mlaw-ltp/_ltpi-website/LTPI Funding Programme.md

 We are prioritising solutions that are both integrated and commercially bundled with LTP for the two-year funding support.
 This is because we want to further encourage the adoption of these solutions as using them with the LTP is more seamless (due to the integration) and they offer greater value-for-money for SLPs that use the LTP (due to the commercial bundles with the LTP).

-7. Can you elaborate on the application and claims processes for an SLP, e.g. documents to be submitted, time taken to approve and time taken to reimburse?
+**7. Can you elaborate on the application and claims processes for an SLP, e.g. documents to be submitted, time taken to approve and time taken to reimburse?**

 Applications
 To apply for the PSG, firms will have to: